Timeline of Events: 1231 Writs of Protection, Institutional Trust, and Reform (2025/26)

 21 February – 14 April 2025 —Between these dates, at least four requests were made to the University of Cambridge for disclosure of the Board of Graduate Studies (BGS) terms governing the studentship, which were expressly incorporated by reference into the Studentship Agreement and Letter of Undertaking but had not been provided at execution.
 Despite repeated follow-up requests, the governing BGS terms were disclosed on 14 April 2025 in response to a Subject Access Request, shortly before the contractual PhD start date.

-25 March 2025 — Formal letter (I) sent to the Registrary requesting internal resolution for the PhD studentship agreement relied upon by NIAB, Bayer US and Bohuš.
+25 March 2025 — Formal letter (I) sent to the Registrary requesting internal resolution for the doctoral studentship agreement relied upon by NIAB, Bayer US and Bohuš.

 2 April 2025 — Follow up letter (II) sent to the Registrary.